hsf-training/hsf-training-reana-webpage/_episodes/07-higgstotautau-parallel.md

 > ## Exercise
 >
 > Write and run the HiggsToTauTau parallel workflow on REANA cloud.
-How many job does the workflow
+How many jobs does the workflow
 > have?
-How much faster it is executed when compared to the simple Serial version?
+How much faster is it executed compared to the simple serial version?
 >
 {: .challenge}